How to Write a Winning SMMA Entry

 Screenshots and Visuals: Include annotated screenshots of posts, dashboards and campaign assets.
 Label each screenshot with a brief caption.

 Links to Live Work: Point to your best-performing posts, videos or pages.
-Shorten long URLs with bit.ly or your own domain.
+Shorten long URLs.

 11. Provide Strong Evidence